Kalimpong: Demographics

+Religion

 Civic administration

 Kalimpong is the headquarters of the Kalimpong district.
 The semi-autonomous Darjeeling Gorkha Hill Council, set up by the West Bengal government in 1988, administers this district as well as the Darjeeling Sadar and Kurseong subdivisions.
 Kalimpong elects eight councillors, who manage the departments of Public Health, Education, Public Works, Transport, Tourism, Market, Small scale industries, Agriculture, Agricultural waterways, Forest (except reserved forests), Water, Livestock, Vocational Training and Sports and Youth services.
 The district administration of Darjeeling, which is the authoritative body for the departments of election, panchayat, law and order, revenue, etc., also acts as an interface of communication between the Council and the State Government.
 The rural area in the district covers three community development blocks Kalimpong I, Kalimpong II and Gorubathan consisting of forty-two gram panchayats.
 A Sub-Divisional Officer (SDO) presides over the Kalimpong subdivision.
 Kalimpong has a police station that serves the municipality and 18 gram panchayats of Kalimpong–I CD block.

 The Kalimpong municipality, which was established in 1945, is in charge of the infrastructure of the town such as potable water and roads.
 The municipal area is divided into twenty-three wards.
 Kalimpong municipality is constructing additional water storage tanks to meet the requirement of potable water, and it needs an increase of water supply from the 'Neora Khola Water Supply Scheme' for this purpose.
 Often, landslides occurring in monsoon season cause havoc to the roads in and around Kalimpong.
 The West Bengal State Electricity Distribution Corporation Limited (WBSEDCL) provides electricity here.
 Renewable Energy Development Agency of the state has plans to promote usage of solar street lights in Kalimpong and proposed an energy park here to sell renewable energy gadgets.
 The Public Works Department is responsible for the road connecting the town to the National Highway–NH-31A.
 The Kalimpong municipality has a total of 10 health care units, with a total of 433 bed capacity.

 The Kalimpong assembly constituency, which is an assembly segment of the Darjeeling parliamentary constituency, elects one member of the Vidhan Sabha of West Bengal.